PhanNguyenHoangBao-ITITIU20165/Furniture-Website/README.md

 - [✔] Database design: 7 tables with achievement BC form.
 - [ ] More to come...

-Please see the [open issues](https://github.com/congbangitiu/FurniScape) for a full list of proposed features ( and known issues).

 <!-- Technologies Used -->